raine/ytdlwatch/README.md

 - `YOUTUBE_DL_PATH`: Path to executable that is used to download videos from Youtube.
 Defaults to [`yt-dlp`][yt-dlp], which is a fork of [`youtube-dl`][youtube-dl].
+- `YOUTUBE_DL_ARGS`: Parameters passed to the executable configured above.
+This can be used to override the default parameters used by ytdlwatch.
+If set, `OUTPUT_PATH` has no effect, and `--paths <output path>` has to be manually included in the args, if desired.
 - `PLEX_API_TOKEN`: Plex API Token.
 This official support article has details on how to obtain it: [Finding an authentication token / X-Plex-Token ][plex-api-token]